oliverfields/dun/README.md

 - Tag lines by adding #string
 - Notes are plain text files that contain both notes and zero or more tasks
 - Interactive task listing with fuzzy search
+- Sync Notes to a remote git repository

 ![Dun commercial video](https://github.com/oliverfields/dun/blob/main/commercial/dun-commercial.gif)